StevenTammen/bibledocs.org/content/questions-and-answers/reader-correspondence/on-the-possibility-of-multiple-rahabs/_index.md

 <!-- --- -->

-##### Commenting on the argument's reasons for 'Rahab the relative of Christ' identification {#dealing-with-the-main-arguments-against-a-single-rahab-interpretation-commenting-on-the-argument-s-reasons-for-rahab-the-relative-of-christ-identification}
+##### Commenting on the argument's reasons for 'Rahab the relative of Christ' identification {#dealing-with-the-main-arguments-against-a-single-rahab-interpretation-commenting-on-the-arguments-reasons-for-rahab-the-relative-of-christ-identification}

 {{% quote src="http://www.outsidethecamp.org/rahab.htm" text="OutsideTheCamp.org" %}}